JosephAjigboteso/printf/README.md

-This is a team project of creating our own printf function just like the original
+This is a team project for creating our own printf function just like the original